ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - editorialAgents                   (editorial agents count which will execute a mix of editorial queries concurrently.
 Query mix can be configured by changing parameter editorialOperationsAllocation in definitions.properties file)
     - dataGeneratorWorkers              (number of simultaneously working data generator threads)
     - generatorRandomSeed				        (use it to set the random set for the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data - to be used with creativeWorkNextId parameter)
     - creativeWorkNextId                (set the next ID for the data generator of Creative Works.
 When running the benchmark driver in separate processes, to guarantee that generated creative works will not overlap their IDs e.g. for generating 50M dataset, expected number of Creative Works is ~2.5M and next ID should start at that value)
     - creativeWorksInfo                 (file name, that will be saved in creativeWorksPath and will contain system info about the generated dataset, e.g. interesting entities, etc.)
+    - querySubstitutionParameters       (number substitution parameters that will be generated for each query)

                                          Note : For optimal results the sum of editorial and aggregation agents should be set to be equal to the number of CPU cores.